lastredoubt/foundryacks/README.md

 See : <https://foundryvtt.com/article/migration/>

 - the entirety of the changes revolving around migrating to a new datamodel class - see also <https://foundryvtt.com/article/v10-data-model/>
+- character generator does not auto-roll, or push forward attributes for new character
 - PackageData fields which were previously arrays including: authors, scripts, esmodules, styles, languages, packs, system, and dependencies now use the new SetField type.
 (6700)
 - Introduced new relationships field for package manifests which replaces the now-deprecated dependencies field.
 (7075)
 - Deprecated isObjectEmpty in favor of isEmpty.
 (7128)